xwdeng80/blog/_posts/2022-08-28-large-online-experiments.md

 to alleviate the computation issues for large-scale data in online experimentation.

 # Discussion
-Metrics provide strong evidence to support hypotheses in online experimentation and hence reduce debates in the decision-making process.
-This paper introduces the concept of dropout buyers and classifies users with incomplete metric values into two categories: visitors and dropout buyers.
+This post introduces the concept of dropout buyers and classifies users with incomplete metric values into two categories: visitors and dropout buyers.
 For the analysis of incomplete metrics, we propose a cluster-based k-nearest neighbors-based imputation method.
 The proposed imputation method considers both the